commercetools/commercetools-sync-java/docs/usage/TYPE_SYNC.md

 # Type Sync

-Module used for importing/syncing Types into a commercetools project.
+The module used for importing/syncing Types into a commercetools project.
 It also provides utilities for generating update actions based on the comparison of a [Type](https://docs.commercetools.com/http-api-projects-types.html#type) against a [TypeDraft](https://docs.commercetools.com/http-api-projects-types.html#typedraft).